celo-org/celo-blockchain/.github/ISSUE_TEMPLATE/issue.md

 ## Description

-_Explain what's the need, what's the desired behaviour_
+_Explain what's the need, what's the desired behavior_

-## Current Behaviour
+## Current Behavior

-_[Optional] If this a change to a current behaviour, epxlain what's the current behaviour._
+_[Optional] If this is a change to a current behavior, explain what the current behavior is._

 ## Context